Getting a Mortgage If You’re a Teacher

 What if you’re newly qualified?

-If you have evidence that you have secured permanent employment for when your training is over, this will also help to boost your application.
+If you have evidence that you have secured permanent employment when your training is over, this will also help to boost your application.

 Speak to a broker experienced in mortgages for teachers